• start here

 Mont Blanc from Aiguille du Midi in Chamonix

-Choosing a route on Mont Blanc
+Goûter route to Mont Blanc summit

 Innumerable routes from 3 bordering countries lead to the snowy summit of Mont Blanc, each varying in length and technicality, but as a solo alpinist, the safest route is generally considered to be the Goûter Route (also called the “Normal Route”) that ascends from the French side of the mountain, near Chamonix in the town of Saint-Gervais-les-Bains.

 It’s heavily trafficked (limiting the need for navigation or probing on the glacier), relatively direct, and doesn’t require the level of technical climbing demanded by some of the other routes.
+For added peace of mind, check out the custom Mont Blanc summit GPS map I built with dozens of critical waypoints and track notes!

 Alpine huts on the Goûter Route